 If you’re in the market for a new car, you’re probably thinking mostly about make, model, color and price.
 But once you’ve made your choice, the next big decision is whether you want to buy -- with financing -- or lease.
 Each has its advantages and disadvantages, and considering your financial situation and intended use of the vehicle can help you decide which option is best for you.

 Pros of Buying

 If you own your car, you don’t have to worry about annual limits on the mileage you can drive, nor do you have to fork over dollars as a fee for damage such as upholstery stains or paint scratches.
-You can sell your car anytime without penalty.
+You can also sell your car anytime without penalty.
 As you pay down your loan, you build equity in your car, which you can turn into a down payment on new wheels.
 Hang on to your car long enough, and you'll have no payment at all.

 Cons of Buying